 Garage Door Openers

 - Belt drives are by far the most popular.
 Mainly because they’re relatively affordable and they’re easy and cheap to repair should something go wrong.
-They’re also quieter than a chain drive and don’t need to be lubricated like chain and screws do.
+They’re also quieter than a chain drive and don’t need to be lubricated as chains and screws do.

 - Chain drives are the next most popular option.
 Although they can be fairly noisy (especially when the chain needs to be lubed) they remain popular because they’re the most affordable option.
 Again though, you’ll need to keep the chain properly lubed.